 Post-COVID, low-maintenance hair colors are everywhere—like shadow roots, which Potempa says will be big in 2022.
 "Shadow roots are cool because it allows you to blend the root with the color of the hair and allows you to grow your hair out longer," she says.
 "It's a natural sun-kissed look."
 Keep any brassiness and dullness at bay by using a purple shampoo and conditioner.

 Regency-Inspired Hair Accessories

-Given all the wedding dress and wedding decor inspo Brigerton has given us this year, it's not surprising the hit series has caused a new hair trend.
-Our editors predict that regency-inspired hair accessories (think: tiaras, beaded combs, fabric bows and silk flowers) will be everywhere in 2021 thanks to Daphne and the other members of the Ton.
+Given all the wedding dress and wedding decor inspo Brigerton has given us, it's not surprising the hit series has caused a new hair trend.
+We predict that regency-inspired hair accessories (think: tiaras, beaded combs, fabric bows and silk flowers) will be everywhere in 2022 thanks to Daphne and the other members of the Ton.
 Word to the wise, Dear Reader: If you're planning on wearing a Bridgerton-inspired hair piece, make sure you tell your stylist in advance.
 That way, they'll be fully prepared to create the hairstyle of your dreams.
 You'll be shining like the diamond of the season—we guarantee it.